yakkomajuri/yakkomajuri.github.io/pages/blog/coronallacs.md

 The alternative route would have been faster, and put less of a strain on our knees.
 But somehow it didn't _feel right_ - particularly walking for longer in urban environments.

-Utimately, the question we briefly considered was: what is the Coronallacs?
+Ultimately, the question we briefly considered was: what is the Coronallacs?
 The website states it is a trail around the 4 manned shelters of Andorra.
 Does it matter how one reaches those shelters?
 Can one only claim they completed the Coronallacs if they follow the "official route"?

 More deeply, the question considers the goals of a hiker.
 "What are you in this trail for?" sort of thing.
 But I'll leave this dicussion for another piece.